Exploiting Machine Unlearning for Backdoor Attacks in Deep Learning System

-In this work, we propose a novel backdoor attack called \method (\textbf{B}ackdoor \textbf{A}ttack through \textbf{M}achine \textbf{U}nlearning) through the recently developed facilities of machine unlearning.
+In this work, we propose a novel backdoor attack called \method (as well as defense method) through the recently developed facilities of machine unlearning.
 Unlike existing backdoor attacks, \method gradually and covertly infects a model with a backdoor through a series of unlearning requests.
 Machine unlearning~\cite{machine_unlearning} is an emerging technology that allows for the forgetting of certain data from a pre-trained model, as required by the clause of the right to be forgotten in legislation from different countries, such as the General Data Protection Regulation (GDPR) in the European Union~\cite{gdpr} and Personal Data Protection Act (PDPA) in Singapore~\cite{pdpa}.
 In practice, machine unlearning can also be used to mitigate backdoor attacks by removing the poison samples from the training dataset and then retraining or fine-tuning the model based on the left-over samples.
 While machine unlearning is desirable and has been made effective by recent progresses, it also opens doors for a new kind of backdoor attack, as we demonstrate in this work.
 Specifically, \method utilizes machine unlearning to gradually transform the initial benign model into a malicious model with a backdoor by selectively forgetting specific `benign' samples.